ju-lewis/Notes/From the Solar System to the Cosmos/Subject Overview.md

 - Other galaxies
 - Dark matter & Dark Energy
 - Origin and fate of the universe
-	- Geometry of the university.
+	- Geometry of the universe.
 - The possibility of extra-terrestrial life
 - The technology of astronomy